mariebehzadi/presentations/Machine Learning/slides.md

 <br>

+Inductive learning, also known as discovery learning, is a process where the learner discovers rules by observing examples.

 Inductive learning involves using evidence to determine the outcome.

 Inductive reasoning refers to using specific cases to determine general outcomes, e.g. specific to general.

 Most machine learning models learn using a type of inductive inference or inductive reasoning where general rules (the model) are learned from specific historical examples (the data).

+This can be very **complex** depending on the data.

+it is an effective method used in ML and used in various fields of ML like facial recognition technology, disease cure, and diagnosis, etc. It uses a **bottom-up approach**.

+The results are not certain, it can range from **strong to weak**.
 ---

 # 8. Deductive Learning